• Skip to primary navigation

 • Preheat oven to 350° F. Grease two 8-inch round cake pans and set aside.

-• In a medium bowl, combine the dry ingredients (flour, baking powder, baking soda, and salt).
-Set aside.
+• In a medium bowl, combine the dry ingredients and set aside.

-• Add the butter and cream the mixture together on medium speed until light and fluffy, at least three minutes.
+• Add the butter and beat on medium speed until light and fluffy, at least three minutes.
 Scrape down the sides of the bowl as needed.

 • Add the eggs one at a time, allowing the first egg to incorporate before adding the second.
+Add the lemon oil (see note) and lemon juice and mix to combine.
 Scrape down the sides of the bowl again.

 • Alternate adding the dry ingredients with the milk: with the mixer on low, gradually add half the dry ingredients, followed by the milk, then the remaining dry ingredients.
 Mix just until incorporated, taking care not to overmix.

-• Divide the batter evenly among the prepared pans (see note).
-Bake until lightly golden on the edges and a toothpick inserted in the center comes out clean, or with a few moist crumbs attached, 20-25 minutes.
-Allow the cakes to cool ten minutes in the pans before removing to a wire rack to cool completely.
+• Divide the batter evenly among the prepared pans (a kitchen scale helps with this; see note).
+Bake until lightly golden on the edges and a toothpick inserted in the center comes out clean, or with a few moist crumbs attached, 23-25 minutes.
+Allow the cakes to cool at least ten minutes in the pans before removing to a wire rack to cool completely.

-• Cook the mixture over medium heat, stirring constantly, until the mixture has thickened, 10-15 minutes.
+• Cook the mixture over medium heat while stirring constantly.
+When the mixture comes to a boil, reduce the heat and whisk until the mixture has thickened, about 10-15 minutes.

-• Frost the cooled cake layers with the buttercream, and top with fresh lemon slices and dried lavender, if desired.
+• Frost the cooled cake layers with the buttercream, and top with lavender and lemon slices, if desired.

 Enjoy!